“Listen Learn Adapt” Research Project

 “All of the charities involved are excited about the launch of the Listen Learn Adapt project.
 We all want to ensure that the services we deliver are as appealing and inclusive as possible and this piece of work will be very valuable in terms of allowing us to achieve those aims.”

 Please note that effective engagement with minority ethnicity individuals and groups is critical to the success of the Listen Learn Adapt project.
-As such, the project partners would love to hear from anybody who would be willing to take part in the community research process that will begin in July 2021.
+As such, the project partners would love to hear from anybody who would be willing to take part in the community research process that will began in Autumn 2021.

 In order to express an interest in getting involved (or to ask questions/make comments) please feel free to contact Clare Samways, the Listen Learn Adapt Project Coordinator, on email@example.com.